telekom/testerra-azure-devops-connector/README.md

 | 4 | Create a test result and add it to the run. | Request contains the test point. https://docs.microsoft.com/en-us/rest/api/azure/devops/test/results/add?view=azure-devops-rest-6.0 |
 | 5 | Update the run | Set finisher date and close the run. https://docs.microsoft.com/en-us/rest/api/azure/devops/test/runs/update?view=azure-devops-rest-6.0 |

-### Compatibility

-- Tested with API version 5.0 at Azure DevOps Server 2020 Update 1.1 (5.1 and 6.0 are not working, cannot add result to run)

 ---

 ## Publication